Physics Building, 2112 E. Wesley Ave. Denver, CO 80208

 What I do

-I am an associate professor and astronomer who is committed to the idea that science is for everyone and science needs everyone!
+I am a full professor and astronomer who is committed to the idea that science is for everyone and science needs everyone!
 I work to make my professional communities accessible, equitable, inclusive, and welcoming for all students.

 astronomy, astrophysics, computational physics